 Before completing my PhD, I worked in management consulting as well as for insurance companies with more than 10,000 employees.
 Because of Bates White’s size and supportive culture, it is much easier for employees at all levels to make significant contributions.
 For example, within four months of joining the firm, I started a monthly antitrust reading group where antitrust topics and associated cases are discussed.
 And I have served on the firm’s Diversity-Inclusion Council.

 At Bates White, it is a pleasure to work with colleagues at all levels.
 Everyone is highly motivated, smart, collegial, creative, and driven to do their best work.
 The firm celebrates diversity and provides a collaborative and inclusive work environment for all.

-Meet a Principal
+Meet a Partner

 Fred Selck, PhD

 I joined Bates White because of its reputation for critical thinking, rigorous analysis, and focus on a team-oriented approach.
 It was clear from day one that the firm is structured in a way that respects everyone’s ideas and expects significant and meaningful contributions from every level.
 The environment at Bates White combines the best of both worlds—a level of intellectual integrity and rigor expected among my academic colleagues along with the resources to quickly respond to today’s business and policy challenges.